mrkkrp/markkarpov.com/tutorial/megaparsec.md

 expecting integer
 ```

-Although it is still a bit misleading, but well, that is a tricky example I
+It is still a bit misleading, but, well, that is a tricky example I have
-have picked.
-Lots of `optional`s.
+picked—lots of `optional`s.

 ## Labeling and hiding things

-Sometimes the list of expected items may get rather long.
+Sometimes the list of expected items can get rather long.
 Remember what we
-get when we try to use a non-recognized scheme?
+get when we try to use an unrecognized scheme?

 ```
 λ> parseTest (pUri <* eof) "foo://example.com"